Token administration guidelines

 Authentication tokens provide an additional level of security.
 Because passwords can be guessed or extracted from compromised computers, physical tokens ensure that a password alone is not enough to log into the system.

 When you’re managing the tokens, there are often several steps you need to take.
-While sometimes a little labourious, each of these steps is essential for maintaining the security of the system.
+While sometimes a little laborious, each of these steps is essential for maintaining the security of the system.

 It’s important that tokens are issued to the right people.
 If you accidentally issue a token to the wrong person, you could either: